markglibres/mbran-umbraco-sitemapxml/README.md

 # mbran-umbraco-sitemapxml
-An Umbraco package that generates a sitemap xml based on pages that implements "MBran.Sitemap" DataType
+An Umbraco package that generates a sitemap xml based on pages that implements "sitemap" property of type "MBran.Sitemap" DataType